Ilyas Daudi: Early and family life

 Iliyas Daudi was born in Aznakayevo, Russian SFSR, Soviet Union.
 In 1984 he graduated from a secondary school No.2 and after that became a champion of local and federal boxing tournaments who won a title of Candidate for Master of Sport of the USSR.

-— Both of Iliyas Daudi's grandfathers — Misbakhetdin Safin and Akhmadullah Idrisov fought in the Second World War against Nazi Germany.
+Both of Iliyas Daudi's grandfathers - Misbakhetdin Safin and Ahmadullah Idrisov fought in the Second World War against Nazi Germany.
 During a breakthrough from the encirclement near Bryansk in 1942, grandfather Akhmadulla was seriously wounded by an artillery shell, his thigh was amputated.
-Exactly the same injury, 44 years later, in August 1986, in Afghanistan, his grandson, a military intelligence sergeant, Iliyas Daudi, who was blown up by an Italian anti-personnel mine.
+Exactly the same injury, 44 years later, in August 1986, in Afghanistan, his grandson, a military intelligence officer, Iliyas Daudi, who was blown up by an Italian anti-personnel mine.

-— After returning from the war and treatment in hospitals, in the same year he continued his studies at the Faculty of Economics Gubkin Russian State University of Oil and Gas, from where 2 years ago, as a student at a prestigious university, at his own request, he asked for the Soviet–Afghan War.
+In the same year he applied to study in Economical Department of Gubkin Russian State University of Oil and Gas and his application process was successful.
+Nevertheless, being a student of prestigious university he volunteered to military service in Soviet Army.

-— The father of a large family, in one marriage brings up 6 children: a son and five daughters.
-The son Dauddin, following the example of his father, served in the 45th Guards Spetsnaz Brigade, became a military intelligence officer, a reserve lieutenant.
-Developer of innovative projects in the field of regenerative medicine.